-Since 2007, we’ve made our collections of these critically endangered plants available through our website.
-Ancient Asian domesticates (“landraces”) are a crucial repository of biodiversity, wild populations even more so, and our ultimate goal is for these seeds to be preserved long-term and for any research findings based on them to be freely available to all.
+All the traditional Cannabis strains you see at our site are critically endangered.
+Asian landrace domesticates are a crucial reservoir of biodiversity for Cannabis, and their related wild populations are the most important of all.
+Our ultimate goal is for the seeds we collect to be preserved long-term and for any research findings based on them to be freely available.

 If risks exist that an accession may have been affected by modern hybrids, this is indicated.
 We believe honest information is essential to respect these plants, the farmers who’ve maintained them through decades of prohibition, and collectors who are motivated by a sincere passion for Cannabis and its biodiversity.

 Because the cultivation of Cannabis sativa L. without a license is illegal in most countries, all seeds are sold in protective packaging which is well-suited to long-term storage through refrigeration with silica gel, an effective method to maintain these invaluable plants for our emerging post-prohibition era.